Printed Circuit Board:

 Printed Circuit Boards (PCBs) are classified into 8 main categories.
 They are

-The single sided PCBs have the components installed on only one side and other side is used for copper traces.
+The single sided PCBs have the electronic components installed on only one side and other side is used for copper traces.
 The thin layer of copper foil is applied to one side RF-4 substrate and then the solder mask is applied to provide insulation.
 Lastly the silkscreen is applied to provide components marking info like C1, R1 on PCB.
 These single layer PCBs are very easy to design and manufacture on large scale and has high demand in market and also very cheap to buy.
 Very commonly used in house hold products like juicers/blender, charging fans, calculators, small battery chargers, toys, TV remote controls etc.

 Double Layer PCBs:

 The double sided PCB is the one in which the copper layer is applied on both sides of board.
 The holes are drilled and THT components with leads are fitted inside these holes.
 These holes connect the one side components to other side components by means of copper tracks.
 The components leads are passed through the hole and the excess lead is cut by cutter and the leads are soldered on the holes.
 This is all done manually.
 There can also be SMT components as well as THT components of 2-layer PCB.
-The SMT components do not need holes but the solder Pad is made on the PCB that will fix the SMT part on it by means of reflow soldering.
+The SMT components do not need holes but the solder Pad is made on the PCB manufacturers that will fix the SMT part on it by means of reflow soldering.
 SMT components use very less space on PCB resulting in more free space that will be used by board for more functions.
 Double sided PCBs are used in power supplies, amplifiers, DC motor drives, instrumentation circuits etc.

 Multilayer PCBs are made from multiple 2 layer PCBs, which are sandwiched between dielectric insulation that ensures that the board and components are not damaged due to excessive heat.
 Multilayer PCBs are available in various form factors and different layers starting from 4 layer PCB to 12 layer PCB.
 The more the layers the more complex the circuit is and more complex the PCB layout design become.